 “The blast occurred after fans from both teams left the stadium,” he said.
 “The blast hit riot police units who were on routine duty after the game in the area.
 So the attack directly targeted our police.”

 Experts estimate at least 300-400 kilos of explosives were used in the car bomb attack, he said.
-The explosion was so powerful that the vehicle used in the bombing was almost completely destroyed, he said.

 Video showed a chaotic scene outside Besiktas Vodafone Arena as police converged on the area and emergency medical workers loaded victims into ambulances.
 Several blocks away, police towed cars parked at Taksim Square, a popular tourist area, as a precaution.

 Istanbul’s team Besiktas had played Bursaspor in a Turkey League game that night at the football arena.
 The arena, which seats more than 40,000 people, had been renovated and reopened in April.

 The Bursaspor football club issued a statement saying the explosion happened “close to the away team stands where our supporters were.
 We have received the news that around five minutes before the explosion took place, our supporters left the premises.”

 Christopher James, a freelance writer and teacher living in Istanbul, told CNN he was at a hotel not far from the arena when the blasts occurred.